MI Emirates beat Dubai Capitals to win ILT20 title

 Some of the best Purebred Arabian horses line up in the Dh 4.5 million contest at the Abu Dhabi Equestrian Club

-MI Emirates saved their best for the last, producing a brilliant all-rounder performance to beat Dubai Capitals by 45 runs in the final to win the ILT20 title on Saturday.
+MI Emirates saved their best for the last, producing a brilliant all-round performance to beat Dubai Capitals by 45 runs in the final to win the ILT20 title on Saturday.

 Skipper Nicholas Pooran (57 not out off 27 balls) led from the front as MI Emirates made 208 for three, recording the first 200-plus score in the second season of the tournament.